© Studio J'adore ce que vous faites / OnP

 Artist in residence at the Paris Opera Académie from 2019 to 2022

 A graduate of the University of Aberdeen (2016), Niall Anderson continued his studies at the Royal Academy of Music in London.
 He was awarded the Pavarotti prize in 2019.
-His repertoire includes the following roles: Enea in Dido and Aeneas by Purcell, Figaro in Le Nozze di Figaro by Mozart, Escamillo in La Tragédie de Carmen by Marius Constant, Somnus in Semele by Haendel and Bertrand in Iolanta by Tchaikovsky.
+His repertoire includes the following roles: Enea in Dido and Aeneas, Figaro, Escamillo in La Tragédie de Carmen by Marius Constant, Somnus in Semele and Bertrand in Iolanta.
 He sang in the St John Passion in Würselen, Germany, and sang the baritone part of Paul Mealor’s 1st Symphonie n.1 (Passiontide) in Wales.
 More recently, he sang the Missa in Angustiis by Haydn, Mozart’s Requiem and the Petite messe solennelle by Rossini.
 At the Royal Academy of Music, he sang the Speaker in Die Zauberflöte.

 Back to top